 Oil Pump Failure Analysis

-This shows the shaft bushing has failed in the pump housing with the internal part of the shaft stuck in it.
-The red arrow is pointing at the failed bushing.
+Here you can see the bushing failure in the pump housing.
+The internal part of the shaft is still stuck in it.

 As you can tell, correctly installing your oil pump is key to proper function, especially as a failed pump can cause failure in other parts of your engine as well.
 If you're replacing your oil pump, be sure to follow manufacturer's guidelines and clean your components carefully.
 You'll thank yourself later.

 Don't let a failed oil pump stop you!
 Give us a call at 844-304-7688 to speak with one of our certified techs, or request a quote online for more information on your diesel engine needs!

 Originally posted November 17, 2015, Updated January 29, 2019